Averaging over fast variables in the fluid limit for Markov chains: Application to the supermarket model with memory: A general fluid limit estimate

 We introduce two further constants $A$ and $\bar A$, with $\bar A\le A\le\L\bar J^2$.
 Assume that, for all $x\in U$ and all $y\in I$,

-Note that the corrector bound (\ref{CTB}) gives $\|\chi(\bx(\xi),y(\xi))\|\le2\t B$, so $\a^i(\xi)\le\L\bar J^2\s_i^2$ and so (\ref{LBTT}) holds with $A = \bar A = \L \bar J^2$ and $a^i (y) = A \sigma_i^2$ and $\bar a^i(x) = A \sigma_i^2$.
-Thus Theorem \ref{FLE} follows directly from (\ref{FLEA}) below.
-The new inequalities required on the left side of (\ref{ABAB}) can be understood roughly as imposing that the ratio of the averaged diffusivity to a uniform bound on the diffusivity is not too small compared to the mean recurrence time of the fast variable -- so an effective averaging takes place.
+Note that the corrector bound (\ref{CTB}) gives $\|\chi({\mathbf x}(\xi),y(\xi))\|\le2\t B$, so $\a^i(\xi)\le\L\bar J^2\s_i^2$ and so (\ref{LBTT}) holds with $A = \bar A = \L\bar J^2$ and $a^i (y) = A \sigma_i^2$ and $\bar a^i(x) = A \sigma_i^2$.
+Thus Theorem~\ref{FLE} follows directly from (\ref{FLEA}) below.
+The new inequalities required on the left-hand side of (\ref{ABAB}) can be understood roughly as imposing that the ratio of the averaged diffusivity to a uniform bound on the diffusivity is not too small compared to the mean recurrence time of the fast variable; so an effective averaging takes place. \begin{theorem} Assume that the hypotheses of Theorem~\ref{FLE} hold and that ${\delta}\bar J\le At_0/4$.
+Then